 1. Limited Payment Options

-The world of fintech has been evolving rapidly, and along with it has come a myriad of new payment options that customers have fallen in love with.
-Consequently, you might hear the occasional customer complain about limited payment options at your place of business.
+The world of fintech has been evolving rapidly.
+Along with it has come a variety of new payment options that customers have fallen in love with.
+Consequently, you might hear the occasional customer complaint about limited payment options at your business.

-For example, enabling digital payments through apps such as PayPal and Venmo will help numerous customers who don’t rely on debit cards — to say nothing of cash — as often.
+For example, enabling digital payments through apps such as PayPal and Venmo will help numerous customers who don’t rely on debit cards as often.
 This will especially come in handy for mobile payments where customers might find entering their credit card information a cumbersome process.
 Even accepting different varieties of credit cards will expand your desktop payment options and avoid excluding certain consumers.

 Cryptocurrency is starting to explode, and many people are looking at DeFi networks to make their daily transactions.
 Including a couple of the major cryptocurrencies, such as Bitcoin and Ethereum, isn’t a bad idea.
-It might even put you ahead of your competition and demonstrate that your business is on the cutting edge.
-However, don’t worry about accepting payments for the week’s hot new coin, as the hype will be impossible to keep up with.
+It might even demonstrate that your business is on the cutting edge.
+However, don’t worry about accepting payments for the week’s hot new coin.
+The hype will be impossible to keep up with.

 2. Questionable Security

 One complaint you never want to hear regards your scheduling software’s security.
 Data privacy/security is a hot topic nowadays, with customers feeling a stronger desire to protect their data on the internet.
 Taking care of your customer’s information is absolutely vital for any modern-day business.

 Start by ensuring that all your transactions are secured through SSL encryption.
 Once you’ve got that protection in place, you can add a note to your scheduling software pages that notify customers of the security steps you’re taking.
 This will help them feel more comfortable booking appointments and paying for them online.